 It may seem trivial: just rescale the intensity values in the HDR image to the smaller LDR range.
 Unfortunately that does not work.
 An example is shown at the right: although it does contain the full range of intensities from the two previous images, the sky is still too bright and the ground too dark.
 Any attempt to correct this by tweaking gamma curves will cause the colours to become dull and washed out, and parts will still look under- or over-exposed.
 This is perfectly normal given the knowledge of how the human eye perceives colour, but I won't go into detail about that here.
 The bottom line is that something special must be done to map the full range of intensities to a smaller range without losing the overall impression of the original scene.

 There has been quite a bit of research on this ‘something special’.
 This has resulted in a plethora of quite different tonemapping methods.
 Luminance HDR offers implementations of many of those methods with names like Mantiuk, Fattal, Drago, and Asikhmin.
-Each method seems to try to optimise a specific aspect but the only way to figure out what it really does is read its scientific paper or experiment with it.
+Each method seems to try to optimise a specific aspect but the only way to figure out what it really does, is to read its scientific paper or experiment with it.
 The series of thumbnails below show an overview of what each method produces with standard settings: as you can see the results vary wildly.
 My overall conclusion is that none of these methods work perfectly on their own, but very good results can be obtained by mixing their outputs, as shown in the image below the thumbnails.
 The next section explains how I usually arrive at this kind of result.

-Take photos → (Preprocess →) Create HDRTonemapPost-process
+Take photos → (Preprocess →) Create HDR → Tonemap → Post-process

-Having a camera that can do automatic bracketing is not essential if you want to make HDR photos, but it will make it much easier and reduce problems with the scene changing in between the shots.
+Having a camera that can do automatic bracketing is not essential if you want to make HDR photos, but will make it much easier and reduce problems with the scene changing in between the shots.
 The bracketing mode on my DMC-FX37 could take three photos within about one second in normal lighting conditions.
 More advanced cameras are able to take five or even seven photos and do it faster as well.
 I normally use a step size of 1 EV.

 Of course you can also manually take photos with differing EV values, but it will be much slower and if anything in your scene is moving, the differences between the photos may be large.
 On the DMC-FX37 I could get a larger range than the ±1 EV it offered, by taking two sets of bracketed shots at a different base EV value.
-This gave me a whopping total range of -3 EV to +3 EV which is overkill in most situations.
+This gave me a whopping total range from -3 EV to +3 EV which is overkill in most situations.
 My OM-5 takes this to an even higher level: it can go up to ±6 EV, I don't think I will ever need this, but who knows.

 If you can fix the aperture of your lens while taking a set of bracketed photos, do it.
 If you do not impose this constraint, your camera will likely take photos at different apertures to obtain the different EVs, and this could cause slight or even major differences between the photos.
 If varying exposure time leads to too long shutter times, an alternative is to bracket ISO values, but this could boost noise in the brighter frames.

-If you are using an Android smartphone, I can recommend Open Camera to take photos with exposure bracketing (“EXPO {}” icon).
+” icon).
 Make sure to enable the Camera2 API if possible: it can take the multiple exposure shots with a much smaller delay.

 Using more photos may help to reduce noise, however it also increases the risk of artefacts caused by small differences between photos.
 If two photos look very similar despite their different exposures, there is little point in using them both.
 I generally use all photos, but sometimes it helps to drop some of them to reduce artefacts.

 Thanks to Luminance HDR's automatic alignment, it is not essential to ensure your camera is perfectly steady while taking the different exposures.
 Nevertheless, avoiding movement, for instance by using a tripod, will allow to skip the often slow and sometimes error-prone alignment procedure.
-Especially if you made any movements besides pure panning, there may be parallax errors between the photos the alignment procedure cannot compensate for.
+Especially if you made any movements besides pure panning, there may be parallax errors between the photos which the alignment procedure cannot compensate for.
 On recent cameras with electronic shutter (including smartphones), the delay between shots is small enough that movement between images is usually limited to some minor panning across a few pixels per image.
 This can be manually corrected, avoiding the risk of automatic alignment failing and producing a mess.

 This step is optional and intended to avoid problems due to noise and non-linearity of the image sensor's response.
 In other words, for a high-end camera it may never be necessary at all.
 For a cheap camera with a small noisy sensor however (like my Panasonic DMC-FX37) the step is often required.
 Improvements in highlight handling committed to Luminance HDR after version 2.6.0 have greatly reduced the need for this kind of preprocessing, but it may still be needed in extreme cases.